 As the show’s most famous alum, Jim Carrey had been performing comedy acts for almost 10 years before he joined the cast.
 A chance meeting with Damon Wayans—whom he met on the set of the 1988 film Earth Girls Are Easy—landed him a spot on the show.
 His performances as Fire Marshall Bill and Vanilla Ice showed his gift for physical comedy.
 After the show ended, Carrey began his journey to stardom with the hit film Ace Ventura: Pet Detective.
 Over the years, he distinguished himself with performances in The Truman Show (1998), Eternal Sunshine of the Spotless Mind (2004), and Horton Hears a Who (2008), where he provided the lead voice work.
 Last year, Carrey self-published a children’s book titled Roland Rolls.
 He also appeared in two skits on the comedy video website, Funny or Die.
-This year, he reportedly will begin work on the Dumb and Dumber sequel, Dumb and Dumber To.
+In 2014 he starred in the Dumb and Dumber sequel, Dumb and Dumber To.

 At some time after she was Jenny on the Block, but before she was J. Lo, Jennifer Lopez was a Fly Girl—one of the dance troupe that gave the show its hip hop flair.
 Her spot on the show was due to the show’s choreographer, Rosie Perez, at least according to Perez’s 2014 memoir.
 According to the book, the future diva was, well, a diva.
 She competed with the other dancers over makeup and wardrobe and complained about being treated unfairly.
 She left the show after two seasons, but soon became a megastar and darling of the paparazzi.
 Her romances with Sean “Diddy” Combs, Ben Affleck, and Marc Anthony drew countless headlines.
-In 2008, she gave birth to twins, but divorced Marc Anthony three years later.
+In 2008, she gave birth to twins, but divorced Anthony three years later.
 In 2012, she starred in the film What to Expect When You’re Expecting, then co-starred with Jason Statham in Parker.
-She is currently one of the judges on American Idol, alongside Harry Connick, Jr. and Keith Urban.
+She joined the competition reality show scene as a judge on American Idol in 2011 and then again in 2017 as a judge and executive producer on World of Dance.
+Making her one of the busiest women in show business, she also began a Las Vegas residency in 2016 and a romance with Alex Rodriguez in 2017.

 Born Eric Marlon Bishop, Jamie Foxx joined the cast of In Living Color in 1991.
 His most famous character was Wanda, the world’s ugliest woman, whose homeliness was so severe it once prompted Dracula to vaporize himself with sunlight.
 Foxx has been in the spotlight ever since his days on the show.
 He had his own sitcom for five years, followed by notable film roles.
 In 2004, he struck Hollywood gold: nabbing both a nomination for his supporting role in Collateral and winning the Best Actor award for his performance in Ray.
 In 2011, he was cast by Quentin Tarantino in the title role of Django Unchained.
 This May he will appear as Electro, in The Amazing Spiderman 2.
-Pretty soon, he may need to make space on his mantle for another Academy Award: Foxx reportedly is set to play the title role in an upcoming Steven Spielberg-produced biopic of Martin Luther King, Jr.
+His fifth studio album, Hollywood: A Story of a Dozen Roses, was released in 2015.

 David Alan Grier